27michoi/WRO2025-future-engineers-cyberapes/README.md

 Our goal was to design, build, and program a fully autonomous four-wheeled vehicle capable of completing both the **Open Challenge** and the **Obstacle Challenge** within the WRO rules, while documenting our full engineering journey to inspire and guide future teams.

-Over the course of development, we designed **three chassis versions**:
+Over the course of development, we designed **three chassis versions:
 1. Prototype 1 — our quick first build to validate steering and driving concepts.
 2. Prototype 2 — a refined and more stable platform with better sensor mounting.
 3. Final Model — our competition-ready chassis, optimized for weight, stability, and serviceability.